setumartin/desqol-authentication/README.md

 curl -X POST -H "X-Token: YOUR_TOKEN_GOES_HERE" http://localhost:4000/desqol-auth/api/logout

 ```

+### Tokens

+A token is 64 hexadecimal digits, e.g.,
+`8442f1b13728312fce04429fe90ac15235bbf2902f613f937880fff0728d56bb`.
+A
+token expires and is intended to be short-lived.
+A token expires two
+hours after login, after a logout, or if there is another login from
+the same user, generating a new token.

 ## add user scope in db, needed to download user event data